-Saliman, a former state lawmakers and budget writer, agrees that smaller schools need financial help — but he says lawmakers should consider providing that aid through direct appropriations outside the formula instead.
+Saliman, a former state lawmaker and budget writer, agrees that smaller schools need financial help — but he says lawmakers should consider providing that aid through direct appropriations outside the formula instead.

 “To build a model that recognizes the strengths of CU and the strengths of a smaller 4-year college and the strengths of a community college is very difficult,” Saliman said.
 “I think those smaller institutions do need help.
 But trying to help them through the model is close to impossible.”

 The Joint Budget Committee is expected to consider higher education spending for next year’s budget in mid-March, and budget staffers have recommended immediate reforms to how the money is distributed.